marklogic/marklogic-spark-connector/docs/getting-started/jupyter.md

 ## Using the connector

-In the first cell in the notebook created above, enter the following to allow Jupyter Notebook to access the MarkLogic Spark connector and also to initialize Spark:
+In the first cell in the notebook created above, enter the following to allow Jupyter Notebook to access the MarkLogic connector and also to initialize Spark:

 ```
 import os